DIY-NAMICsystem/Hardware_Documentation/Chapter_4.Component_Assembly-LED/README.md

 ### Importance of Current-Limiting Resistors

-There’s one more thing we need to discuss before we actually solder the LEDs in place.
 The brightness of an LED depends directly on how much current it draws.
 So the more current it draws, the brighter it is going to be.
-Sounds good right?
-Well… there is one catch.
-The problem with LEDs is that they are self-destructive.
-If possible, LEDs will try to draw as much power as it is allowed to draw.
-You can see this from **Figure 5**.
 The forward current increases exponentially as a function of forward voltage.
 (If the terms forward current ($I_{f}$), forward voltage ($V_{f}$)are unfamiliar to you, it simply means how much current and voltage is being run across that component.)
-Too much current equals too much power and too much heat, which will eventually kill the LED and potentially damage your whole circuit (aka your precious Arduino).
-The whole process is kind of like the life cycle of a star, where the star burns bright and meets a violent end, creating that black hole of a mess where you find that LEDs have damaged your IC chip and rendered it useless…
+Too much current equals too much power and too much heat, which will eventually burnout the LED and could also potentially damage the whole circuit (including the Arduino).

 <p align="center">
     <img title = "figure5" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_4.Component_Assembly-LED/imgs/Figure_5.png?raw=true" align=center width=350/><br><br>